 In most cases we cannot clear bars imposed by another college or major, even if you have

 declared economics as your major.
 You must contact the office imposing the bar.

 I didn’t realize I had a bar, and now I need to register.
 Can I just call and have it cleared?

 No. The bar has been imposed because we need to meet with you.
 To clear an advising bar you must come in to the advising office in-person.
 We will not clear bars over the phone, except for rare circumstances.
 It is important to view your RIS as part of your preparation for registration.

 Do I have to meet the prerequisite before registering for a class?

 In most cases the registration system will prevent you from registering for an economics class if you have not met or are not currently enrolled in (at UT) the required prerequisites.
-If you expect to have the prerequisites completed prior to the first day of class (via transfer, credit-by-exam, etc) you may come to our office for a temporary prerequisite waiver in order to register.
-You will need to have proof of completed prerequisites by the first week of class to avoid being dropped.
+If you expect to have the prerequisites completed prior to the first day of class (via transfer, credit-by-exam, etc) you must request a temporary prerequiste waiver.
+Temporary prerequisite waivers may be requested in person at BRB 1.114 or here.
+You will need to have proof of completed prerequisites by the first day of class to avoid being dropped.

 TIP: Some other departments do not enforce prerequisites at the point of registration.
 You may be able to register for a course for which you have not met the prerequisites, but you will need to complete them by the beginning of the semester to avoid being dropped.

 ROSE says I do not meet the prerequisites but I think I do.
 What’s going on?